-The Ph.D. program is for students interested in obtaining academic or research positions in colleges and universities or in government or commercial research laboratories.
+The Ph.D. program is for students interested in obtaining academic or research positions in colleges and universities or in government or industrial research laboratories.
 The program gives students a rigorous and thorough knowledge of a broad range of theoretical and practical research subject areas and develops the ability to recognize and pursue significant research in computer science.
 The first two years of graduate study are devoted to coursework.
 By the end of the second year the research phase of the student's graduate career should be underway, with participation in advanced study and preliminary research work.
 The final years of graduate study are devoted to dissertation research.
 Upon entrance to the program, each student is assigned an academic advisor.
-Each Ph.D. student should seek a faculty member to serve as a research advisor no later than the end of the first semester in the program.
+Each Ph.D. student should seek a faculty member to serve as a research or dissertation advisor within the first two semesters in the program.
 The choice may be changed.
 However, each change of advisor may delay a student's progress.
 A research advisor is invaluable when it comes to issues such as financial support and progress through various examinations.
-Many faculty members have research groups and meetings by which a new student can become acquainted with the research being conducted in the Department.
+Most faculty members have research groups, meetings and seminars by which a new student can become acquainted with the research being conducted in the Department.
 Please refer to Section 4.3.1 for the specific rules on choosing or changing an advisor.